-Sales trends for the year ended December 31, 2019 showed demand across all of Knightscope's product service lines.
+Sales trends for the six months ended June 30, 2020 showed demand across all of Knightscope's product service lines.
 The sales pipeline continues to grow and is strong, though similar to many business-to-business transactions, the enterprise sales cycle is extremely lengthy.
 Although we have executed contracts in less than 30 days, notionally these negotiations can range up to several years, taking into account the customer's budget, finance, legal, cyber security, human resources, facilities and other reviews.
-The sales process for this brand-new technology requires significant streamlining and improvements, and we are taking steps to ensure our sales processes are robust, repeatable, and can enable our products to move through the sales pipeline quicker.
+The sales processes are robust, repeatable, and can enable our products to move through the sales pipeline quicker.